rubra-ai/rubra/docs/docs/inference/transformers.md

 ]
 ```

-### 3. Start the conversation with a simple math chaining question:
+### 3. Start the Conversation with a Simple Math Chaining Question:
 ```python
 messages = [
     {"role": "system", "content": "You are a helpful assistant."},